Tuesday, May 31, 2016

 Are you a teacher, principal, school nurse, youth or community worker?
 Got a question or issue about sexuality education?

-These Skype consultations are free of charge to teachers, school nurses, youth workers and other community workers who would like support when developing a sexuality education programme, or advice for more effective teaching and learning.
+These consultations are free of charge to teachers, school nurses, youth workers and other community workers who would like support when developing a sexuality education programme, or advice for more effective teaching and learning.

-“There are some areas of the country that our health promoters can’t cover, so these online consultations will mean educators will be able to access our expert advice, regardless of where they live”.
+“There are some areas of the country that our health promoters can’t cover, so these online and phone consultations will mean educators will be able to access our expert advice, regardless of where they live”.

 Health promoters will be able to advise on a wide variety of issues, ranging from how to develop a sexuality education programme in different educational settings, to how to teach more difficult subjects, such as pleasure, or abortion.